awesome-spark/awesome-spark/README.md

 A curated list of awesome [Apache Spark](https://spark.apache.org/) packages and resources.

-Apache Spark is an open-source cluster-computing framework.
+_Apache Spark is an open-source cluster-computing framework.
 Originally developed at the [University of California](https://www.universityofcalifornia.edu/), [Berkeley's AMPLab](https://amplab.cs.berkeley.edu/), the Spark codebase was later donated to the [Apache Software Foundation](https://www.apache.org/), which has maintained it since.
-Spark provides an interface for programming entire clusters with implicit data parallelism and fault-tolerance.
+Spark provides an interface for programming entire clusters with implicit data parallelism and fault-tolerance_  (Wikipedia 2017).
 Users of Apache Spark may choose between different the Python,R, Scala and Java programming languages to interface with the Apache Spark APIs.

 ## Contents